karakelian/getting-started/README.md

 # Assignment Summary:
 In this assignment, you will taking steps to setup your personal computer and various campus-provides resources.
 You will also need to establish accounts with various online services.
-These resources and services will be used through this course.
+These resources and services will be used throughout this course.
 Moreover, the professors will take every effort to utilize such services throughout the course.

 For example,
    * all class material will be delivered via git using a github repository.